 D. Z. Cofield has traveled across the world sharing God’s love and serving people.
 He earned a Bachelors Degree at Swarthmore College, a Masters Degree in Theology at the Dallas Theological Seminary and a Doctor of Ministry Degree at Faith Evangelical Seminary in Tacoma, Washington.

 He is a former instructor at Dallas Theological Seminary, a former adjunct professor at the College of Biblical Studies Houston, the former president of The Texas Center for Biblical Studies and a certified church revitalization strategist.

 Dr. Cofield currently serves as the Senior Pastor of the historic Good Hope Missionary Baptist Church in Houston, Texas.
-Since that time, Good Hope has grown from a congregation of approximately 150 members to an active membership of more than 3,000.
-He is also the founder of Hope for Families, Inc., a non-profit committed to rebuilding communities one family at a time, and founded the Hope Educational District, an organization designed to provide creative and innovative educational strategies for urban communities.
+Since that time, Good Hope has grown from a congregation of approximately 150 members to an active membership of more than 2500.
+Under his leadership Good Hope has additionally planted 4 churches out of the congregation and commissioned 2 full-time missionaries to Africa.